alexiamcdonald/riksarkivet-scraper/README.md

 # Riksarkivet Scraper
-Scrapes riksarkivet for information on historical people
+Scrapes riksarkivet for information on historical people from https://sok.riksarkivet.se/person

+Makes it easier to see all the results for a person without having to click through everything.

 ## Requirements